Q: What pipeline or natural gas infrastructure projects are we talking about?

-Q: Why does Consumers for Sensible Energy oppose these projects?
+Q: Why do Consumers for Sensible Energy and other consumer, environmental and public health organizations oppose these projects?

-A: We oppose this project because it is not in the best interest of consumers in New England:
+A: These projects are not in the best interest of New England Consumers:

-- Through a complicated financing structure, consumers will be forced to take all of the risk and most of the cost of this project, while any profits will go to the companies building the pipeline.
+If the proponents succeed, consumers will be forced to take all of the risk and most of the costs of these projects, while any profits will go to the companies building the pipeline.

-Consumers for Sensible Energy joins a chorus of voices in opposition to the pipelines including the state consumer advocates of Massachusetts and New Hampshire and numerous political and environmental leaders.
+Consumers for Sensible Energy joins a broad and deep chorus of voices in opposition to additional natural gas infrastructure including the state consumer advocates of Massachusetts and New Hampshire and numerous political and environmental leaders.

 Q: New England has some of the highest electricity prices in the nation, won’t these additional natural gas pipelines reduce costs?